TheMisfit68/JVEmbedded/README.md

-Provide a wrapper around the ESP-IDF framework to be used for all my embedded Swift projects.
+Provides a wrapper around the ESP-IDF framework to be used for all my embedded Swift projects.